Research Mission & Strategic Plan

 - Establish 2 new industry collaborations annually that result in development or expansion of industry technologies or techniques.

 - The business plan for the incubator is developed and approved.
 Implementation should

 NOTE: Each of the units within the Office of Research and Economic Development are developing a strategic plan that reflects the three Key Strategic Objectives.

 Increase the opportunity and success for USA faculty, post-doctoral fellows and students in seeking and carrying out transformative Research, Discovery and Creative Activities

 Office of Compliance

-II.
 Advance the development of new technologies by creating a supportive infrastructure for entrepreneurial activities.